AndreIglesias/-Bgp-At-Doors-of-Autonomous-Systems-is-Simple/P1/README.md

 ## Conclusion

-In this project, we configured GNS3 with Docker to manage packet routing using FRRouting (zebra or quagga).
+In this project, we configured GNS3 with Docker to manage packet routing using FRRouting (zebra).
 Using BGPD, OSPFD, and IS-IS routing engine services to manage routing and provide a minimal environment using Busybox or an equivalent.

 ## Glossary